OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-This effect provides a visually appealing way to reveal more information upon hovering over a card element.
-We'll use plain CSS, avoiding JavaScript for a lightweight and performant solution.
+This document details a CSS-only solution for creating an expanding card effect.
+No JavaScript is required.
+The effect involves a card that expands vertically when hovered over, revealing hidden content.
+We'll be using plain CSS3 for this effect.

 **Description of the Styling:**

-The card will initially display a concise title and a small image.
-On hover, the card expands vertically, revealing a longer description and potentially more content.
-This is achieved using CSS transitions and the `max-height` property, dynamically controlled by the `:hover` pseudo-class.
+The styling relies on the `transition` property for smooth animation and the `max-height` property to control the expansion.
+Initially, the card has a limited `max-height`, hiding its inner content.
+On hover, the `max-height` is removed, allowing the content to expand to its natural height.
+We'll also use some basic styling for visual appeal.

 **Full Code:**